-If you choose to do a remote key handoff with your traveler instead of meeting them in person, here are some important things to remember.
+If you choose to do a remote key handoff with your guest instead of meeting them in person, you are still required to document the condition of the car and verify your guest’s ID in order to be eligible for coverage.
+Here are some important things to remember.

 If you have any other questions about what to do if an issue arises during a trip, please feel free to review our other FAQs or reach out to us!